gligneul/nonodo/README.md

 go install github.com/gligneul/nonodo@latest
 ```

-Make sure you add the Go path to your system path.
+The command above installs NoNodo into the `bin` directory inside the directory defined by the `GOPATH` environment variable.
+If you don't set the `GOPATH` variable, the default install location is `$HOME/go/bin`.
+So, to call the `nonodo` command directly, you should add it to the `PATH` variable.
-The snippet below exemplifies that.
+The command below exemplifies that.

 ```sh
 export PATH="$HOME/go/bin:$PATH"